Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

 What Is a Demand Letter?

-How To Put Together a Professional Demand Letter for Car Accident Damages
+How To Put Together a Professional Demand Letter for Car Accident Damage

 When you write your demand letter, keep your goals in mind.
 The best demand letters stick to the facts and include supporting documentation.
-Here are a few tips on how to write a professional demand letter that your opponent will take seriously:
+Here are a few tips on how to write a professional demand letter that the insurance adjuster will take seriously:

 Type your letter.
 If you don't have a computer, ask if you can use a friend's or use one of the computers at your local public library.